Failing To Stop For Police In South Australia

 If you have complied with a direction to stop your motor vehicle, an officer may also request that you provide some details.
 This includes you name, date of birth, address and driver’s licence information.
 These details may be requested from you in circumstances where a police officer believes you may be involved in a criminal offence, or in circumstances where a police officer believes you may be able to assist an investigation by providing information.
 However, it is important to note that if you choose not to provide these details after a request is made, you may be charged under the Act.
 An offence of this nature carries a maximum fine of $5,000 in South Australia.

 In certain circumstances, a defence may apply to your case that may excuse you from liability under the South Australian legislation.
 If you are charged with failing to comply with a police direction, you may be able to argue a defence if the direction was inconsistent or in circumstances where stopping in a timely and/or safe manner was not possible.
-These defences are only available in limited circumstances and should never be pleaded without first obtaining legal advice.
+These defences are only available in limited circumstances and should never be relied on without first obtaining legal advice.